-In this Direct Incorporation LLC service review, we’ll discuss some advantages and disadvantages of using their services, break down their package options, and take a look at their customer feedback to help you decide whether or not they’re the right provider for your business.
+In this Direct Incorporation LLC service review, we’ll discuss some pros and cons of using their services.
+Then, we’ll break down their pricing and package options, and take a look at their customer feedback to help decide whether or not they’re the right for you.

 Advantages & Disadvantages

-- They offer some advanced features that very few of their competitors provide.
-From trademark protections to full-service web design, Direct Incorporation can handle a wide variety of your new business’ needs.
+✔ They offer some advanced features that few competitors provide.
+From trademark protections to full-service web design to logos and graphic design, Direct Incorporation can handle a wider variety of business needs than most of its competitors can.

 Direct Incorporation LLC Packages

 Direct Incorporation offers five different options for LLC formation packages: Standard, Premier, Elite, Venture, and Venture Plus.
 If you’re interested in reviewing all of the details, check out the breakdown below.

 ➢ Business Name Availability Check: They will search through your state’s business database to ensure that your desired company name is indeed available, and isn’t already taken by another company.

 ➢ Preparation and Filing of Articles of Organization: These are the forms that you need to submit to your state to officially create your company.
 Direct Incorporation will draft these documents for you, then file them with the appropriate state agency.